stevegrossi/stevegrossi.github.io/source/posts/2013-02-20-making-an-accessible-dialog-box.html.markdown

 tags: accessability
 ---

-[Making an accessible dialog box][1]

 Modal dialog boxes (those pop-up boxes that steal the focus from the rest of the page) can be terrible for accessibility if mishandled.
-Fortunately, ARIA roles make it pretty simple to get right.
+Fortunately, ARIA roles make it [pretty simple to get right][1].

 [1]: http://www.nczonline.net/blog/2013/02/12/making-an-accessible-dialog-box